-- If the theme has a 3-column layout with an image in each column and a title and short paragraph underneath then use this on your homepage to signpost visitors to the different areas of your site.
-If you have 3 main services then have a column for each service, linking to their respective landing pages.
+- If the theme has a 3-column layout with an image in each column and a title and short paragraph underneath, you can use this on your homepage to signpost visitors to the different areas of your site.
+Do you have 3 main services?
+If so, have a column for each service, linking to their respective landing pages.
 If you have 5 main services then use this layout to create 2 rows, with 6 boxes in total.
 You can use the 6th box for ‘About Us’ or ‘Contact Us’ and it will look much better than stopping at 5.

 When you send us the content for your website, we’ll make tweaks to present it in the most effective way.
 You don’t need to worry about being an expert website copywriter or knowing all about design.
 But by following the above tips when you write your content, you’ll give us the tools to make your cheap website design more professional.
 There’s only so much we can do if you send us reams of unformatted text!